qamberabbas-gist/hybrid-breast-cancer-detection/README.md

 - DenseNet121
 - ResNet50
 - ResNet50V2
+- Xception
 - InceptionV3
-- Xception
+- InceptionV3-MobileNetV2
-- Hybrid VGG16-DenseNet121
+- Hybrid VGG16-DenseNet121 (proposed)

 ## Dataset
 The BUSI breast ultrasound dataset used in this study is publicly available at: